microsoft/kiota/docs/extending/models.md

 Models in an [AllOf](https://spec.openapis.org/oas/latest.html#composition-and-inheritance-polymorphism) schema declaration will inherit from each other.
 Where the uppermost type in the collection is the greatest ancestor of the chain.

-## Faceted implementation of OneOf
+## Faceted implementation of oneOf

-OneOf specifies a type exclusion where the response can be of One of the specified schemas.
-Kiota implements that specification by generating all the target types and using a union type for languages that support it or a wrapper type with one property per type in the union for languages that do not support union types.
+oneOf specifies a type exclusion where the response can be of one of the specified child schemas.
+Kiota implements that specification by generating types for all the child schemas and using a union type for languages that support it or a wrapper type with one property per type in the union for languages that do not support union types.

 The deserialized result will either be of the one of the types of the union or be of the wrapper type with only one of the properties being non null.

+When a oneOf keyword has at least one child schema that is of type object then the OpenApi discriminator keyword MUST be provided to identify the applicable schema.

+Child schemas that are arrays or primitives will use the equivalent type language parser to attempt to interpret the input value.
+The first primitive schema that does not fail to parse will be used to deserialize the input.

+Nested oneOf keywords are only supported when the child schema uses a `$ref` to enable naming the nested type.

-## Faceted implementation of AnyOf
+## Faceted implementation of anyOf

-OneOf specifies a type inclusion where the response can be of Any of the specified schemas.
-Kiota implements that specification by generating all the target types and using a union type for languages that support it or a wrapper type with one property per type in the union for languages that do not support union types.
+anyOf specifies a type inclusion where the response can be of any of the specified child schemas.
+Kiota implements that specification by generating types for all the child schemas and using a union type for languages that support it or a wrapper type with one property per type in the union for languages that do not support union types.

 The deserialized result will either be of the one of the types of the union or be of the wrapper type with one or more of the properties being non null.
+> To clarify:  How are we handling this in TypeScript? "one of the types of the union" seems wrong

+Where there are common properties in the child schemas, the corresponding value in the input will deserialized into only one of the child schemas.
+> To clarify:  Is it deterministic which property will get the value?
+The first?

 ## Heterogeneous collections